Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Proportional PB Rules

-We have thus proven that Sequential Phragmén rule fails weak reinforcement.
+We have thus proven that the Sequential Phragmén rule fails weak reinforcement.
 Lemma~\ref{lem:MLENecessaryCondition} then concludes the proof.
-Note that all budget allocations we considered are exhaustive, the result thus also applies if we only focus on exhaustive ground truth. \end{proof}
+Note that all budget allocations we considered are exhaustive; the result thus also applies if we only focus on exhaustive ground truths. \end{proof}

-The same holds for the MES-based rules.
+The same bad news apply to the MES-based rules.
 These rules are parametrised by a measure of the satisfaction of the voters.
 We call \emph{satisfaction function} (on singletons), any mapping from projects $p$ to satisfaction levels $\mu(p) \in \mathbb{R}_{>0}$.\footnote{Note that \citet{BFLMP23} give a more complete definition of satisfaction functions.
 Since we only need to discuss satisfaction of single projects here, we simplified the definition.} We can now define MES with respect to satisfaction function $\mu$.

 \begin{definition}[MES$_{\mu}$] Given an instance $I$, a profile $\profile = (A_1,\ldots,A_n)$ with $n$ agents, and a satisfaction function $\mu$, MES$_{\mu}$ constructs budget allocations $\pi$, initially empty, iteratively as follows.
 Every agent~$i$ is initially assigned a budget $b_i = \nicefrac{b}{n}$ of virtual money.
 Given a budget allocation $\pi$, a project $p \in \projSet \setminus \pi$ is said to be $\alpha$-affordable, for $\alpha \in \mathbb{R}_{\geq 0}$ if: